 - Uberflip uses Customer Data (in its original form) only as necessary to provide the Service to Customer including any ancillary services such as customer support, as provided in the Agreement.

 - Customer Data is stored only in the Service production environment.

-- Customer Data is stored primarily in the ca-central-1 AWS region, with encrypted backups in the us-east-1 region.
+- Customer Data for Uberflip’s Content Experience Platform is stored primarily in the ca-central-1 AWS region, with encrypted backups in the us-east-1 region.
+Customer Data for Uberflip’s SnapApp Platform is stored primarily in the us-east-1 region.

 - Uberflip creates and maintains flow diagram(s) indicating how Customer Data flows through the Service (“Flow Diagrams”) and can provide Flow Diagrams upon Customer’s reasonable request.
 Flow Diagrams are Uberflip Confidential Information.